7 Ways to Reduce

 6. Break bad habits

 While we 100% advocate for washing your hands thoroughly and often, we don’t recommend letting your faucet run while you’re lathering up.
 So grab the soap, sing a song, and follow CDC guidelines to your hearts content, but switch off the water faucet until you’re ready to rinse!
 The same goes for washing dishes, brushing your teeth, shaving, or washing your face.
 Doing this will save hundreds of gallons a month.
 And if you have to rinse veggies in a colander, consider placing a bowl underneath and reusing the water on your houseplants or for cleaning projects.

 7. Consider planting trees with us!

-Trees are vital partners in the face of water scarcity and climate change: they protect against storm surges, absorb and slow the flow of water, slow-release water vapor, retain soil moisture, and hold the soil together.
+Trees are vital partners in the face of water scarcity and climate change: they protect against storm surges, absorb flow of water, slow-release water vapor, retain soil moisture, and hold the soil together.
 What’s not to love?

 We hope that these tips will leave you feeling confident in your ability to reduce your water usage.